jochembroekhoff/motorscript-v2-rework/docs/internals/naming-convention.md

 sha(x) = base32(SHA-256(x)[:20])
 H(nsid, type) = sha(nsid + '|' + type)
 H("myns:example\elem", "function") = sha("myns:example\elem|function")
-                                   = "giztqnbrgfqtkyjqhe4wen3fmuywemrr"
+                                   = "eocbdjnatg364gzbkm5wqfgobzustmdj"
 ```

 The base name and the unique element identifier make up the published name prefix.
 Note that the namespace will be
 prepended to the hash.
-For this example, that would be `zzz__mos:myns/giztqnbrgfqtkyjqhe4wen3fmuywemrr`.
+For this example, that would be `zzz__mos:myns/eocbdjnatg364gzbkm5wqfgobzustmdj`.

 # Functions split up

-Typically a function is more than one very simple statement.
+Typically, a function is more than one very simple statement.
 Sometimes there are loops, branches, etc. that need to be
 compiled.
 Internally a function as one unit will be compiled down to multiple `.mcfunction` files, simply to make
 conditional execution (branching, looping) possible.
 But still, those separate function files are part of the same
 function in the original source.
 That's why the published name prefix is a prefix: it's reused for parts that are nested